 Whereas with CIBC Investor’s Edge, I usually pay $6.95 per trade. $13 for buying and sell in total.

-I’ll personally recommend anyone just starting to invest, please google Wealthsimple Trade and signup, its free and the iOS app is extremely useful to start transferring money and investing.
-If you trade frequently or plan to Invest in ETFs every month, you’ll end up saving a ton of money in fees and will also benefit from the dollar cost average.
+I’ll personally recommend anyone just starting to invest to signup for Wealthsimple Trade and, it’s free and the iOS app is extremely useful to start transferring money and investing.
+If you trade frequently or plan to Invest in ETFs every month, you’ll end up saving a ton of money in fees and will also benefit from the dollar cost average (no sponsored links here).

 Please let me know your thoughts and comments below.
 Thanks for reading!

 Top 10 Popular Posts Of All Time